cncf/glossary/content/en/container-orchestration.md

 ---

 ## What it is
-[Container](/container/) orchestration provides the ability to manage and automate the lifecycle of containerized applications in dynamic environments.
+[Container](/container/) orchestration refers to managing and automating containerized applications' lifecycles in dynamic environments.
 This includes different aspects that are also pursued by [Cloud Native Technologies](/cloud-native-tech/) and [Cloud Native Apps](/cloud-native-apps/), such as: deployment, (auto)scaling, auto healing and monitoring.
 It works like a conductor of an orchestra, who makes sure that every part of the orchestra does what it should.